New Coke: After Coca-Cola Classic

 In the short run, the reintroduction of original Coca-Cola saved Coke's sales figures and brought it back in the good graces of many customers and bottlers.
 Phone calls and letters to the company were as joyful and thankful as they had been angry and depressed.
 "You would have thought we'd cured cancer," said one executive.

 But confusion reigned at the company's marketing department, which had to design a plan to market two Coca-Colas where such plans were inconceivable just a few months before.
 Coca-Cola Classic did not need much help, with a "Red, White and You" campaign showcasing the American virtues many of those who had clamored for its reintroduction had pointedly reminded the company that it embodied.
 But the company was at a loss to sell what was now just "Coke".
-Obviously, "The Best Just Got Better" could no longer be used.
+"The Best Just Got Better" could no longer be used.
 Marketers fumbled for a strategy for the rest of the year.
 Matters were not helped when McDonald's announced shortly after the reintroduction of Coca-Cola Classic, that it was immediately switching from New Coke back to original Coca-Cola at all of its restaurants.